RachelH2513/255-Team-1-Project/README_proposal.md

 1. Identify all the attributes needed in the analysis.
 2. Cleaning data and add column names.
 3. Do the basic basic statistics and visualization.

+#### B. Overlaying
+Overlaying the attributes of the dataset to feed as input to the model.

+#### C. Modeling
+We propose to do the recommendation of "You may also interested in these" as inout the following models to achieve the objective:

 A brief description of the steps we will take to complete the project:
 1. Data pre-processing: Importing libraries and data.